nicholaswilde/recipes/docs/mexican/sweet-and-spicy-corncakes.md

 ### Step 4

-Serve with cabbage slaw, TJ's chickenless chicken fingers and TJ's cilantro dressing with a test of lime.
+Serve with cabbage slaw, TJ's chicken-less chicken fingers and TJ's cilantro dressing with a test of lime.